“A Basket of Flowers,” by Eugène Delacroix (26 April 1798 – 13 August 1863)

 She was a successful salonnière under the Directoire (1795-1799), a government toppled by Napoleon’s 18 Brumaire, Year VIII (9 November 1799) coup d’État.
 She fared poorly under the Consulat, with Napoleon as first Consul.
 He banished her for nearly a decade but could not prevent her from thinking and writing.
 Coppet was a beehive.
 I still enjoy reading Madame de Staël’s De l’Allemagne.

 The French Revolution deprived France of tens of thousands of its citizens.
-But, somehow, tens of thousands survived as did the institutions where they congregated to discuss such ideas as liberté, égalité, fraternité.
+But, somehow, tens of thousands survived as did the institutions, salons and cafés, where they congregated to discuss such ideas as liberté, égalité, fraternité.

 - Aurelian Craiutu: Faces of Moderation: Mme de Staël’s Politics during the Directory